pyblosxom/pyblosxom/docs/source/flavours_and_templates.rst

 in either your datadir or your flavourdir, you can store the templates alongside your entries.

-This is not recommended--it's a pain in the ass to maintain and everything gets all mixed up.
+This is not recommended---it's a pain in the ass to maintain and everything gets all mixed up.
 It's supported since this is how PyBlosxom used to work.